-1 Appropriation: Applying the right equipment to the appropriate clinical setting
+1 Alignment: Placing the right equipment in the right clinical settings.